-Please check back for information about our Spring events!
+Please check back for details about this program.

 Oakland Museum offered free admission to visitors in observance of National Museum Day.
 The national event is promoted by the Smithsonian Institution to recognize the rich educational value of America's museums and to encourage adults and children to explore them.